indexed-finance/docs/community/faq.md

 * Provide each of the underlying tokens within the pool.
 * Provide _one_ of the underlying tokens within the pool.
-* Use the Mint Through Uniswap option on the appropriate page, routing an asset into an underlying component in order to mint.
+* Use the Mint option on the appropriate page, routing an asset into an underlying component in order to mint.

 ### What Is This 'Swap Fee'?
 Do I Have To Pay It?